Chevrolet Caprice: 1980–1985

 The 1980 Caprice Classic saw its first major revision since the 1977 downsizing.
 To further improve the fuel economy of the car, efforts were made to reduce weight and improve aerodynamics.
 The Caprice received new exterior sheet metal, without drastically changing the look of the car.
 To improve aerodynamics the hood was tapered lower, while the trunk area was higher.
+The coupe's distinctive curved rear window was replaced with a nearly flat piece of glass, giving the model a more formal profile similar to that of the sedan.
 The grille was now an egg crate style while the tail-light panel featured three separate square lights per side.
 All the doors and components within were redesigned to be lighter, including the window-crank mechanisms, which now used a tape-drive mechanism.
 Greater use of aluminum including in-bumper reinforcement and in-sedan/coupe radiators helped to further reduce the overall weight of the vehicle.
 1980 models were approximately 100 lb lighter than 1979 models.

 The new styling increased the trunk capacity of both coupes and sedans to 20.9 cuft.
 This increase was also partially achieved with a now-standard compact spare tire on a 16 in wheel.
 A new frame lift jack replaced the bumper-mounted model.
 A larger 25 usgal fuel tank was standard equipment in sedans and coupes.
 Easy-roll radial tires, improved anti-corrosion measures, low-friction ball joints, and larger front-suspension bushings were also new for 1980.
 Puncture-sealant tires and cornering lights were new options.

 The 250 cuin six was replaced by a new 90-degree Chevrolet 3.8 L (229 cu in) V6 as the base engine for sedans and coupes.
 This engine shared the same bore and stroke as the 305 cu in V8.
 California emission cars used the Buick 3.8 L (231 cu in) V6 engine.
 The Chevrolet 3.8 L was rated at 115 hp while the Buick V6 engine had a 110 hp rating.
 Although the 3.8 L V6 had the same horsepower rating as the 250 six used in 1979, the 250 had 25 lb·ft more torque than the 3.8 L (200 lb·ft vs 175 lb·ft).
 The 3.8 L V6 did boost Chevrolet Caprice's fuel economy to an EPA estimated 20 mpgus city and 29 mpgus highway, the highest a full-size Chevrolet had been rated to date.